selcouthonism/docker_demo/03-module/DockerFileSummary.md

 ```

 ### 3. Working Directory
+It sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, or ADD instructions that follow it in the Dockerfile.
+This is important because it keeps your Dockerfile clean and ensures that all subsequent commands are executed in the expected location within the container.

 Set the default directory inside the container.
 Any subsequent command runs relative to this directory.
 ```
 WORKDIR /app